-Since at the present time there is no common point of view on the nature of dark energy, numerous different models were proposed to reconcile the classical theory of gravity, based on general relativity, with current astrophysical data \cite{Ben,Pla}.
-The transition from the classical model of the universe to its quantum analog adds a new element in the form of the quantum corrections to the energy density and pressure to the theory.
-In this note we propose to use quantum geometrodynamics in order to study an influence of these quantum corrections on the dynamics of the expansion of the universe.
-For this purpose, it is reasonable to consider this problem in terms of exactly solvable cosmological model.
+Quantum gravity may shed light on the prehistory of the universe before the big-bang scenario takes over.
+Numerous different models were proposed to reconcile the classical theory of gravity, based on general relativity, with current astrophysical data \cite{Ben,Hin,Pla}.
+The transition from the classical model of the universe to its quantum analog adds a new element to the theory in the form of the quantum corrections to the energy density and pressure.
+The method of constraint system quantization can be taken as a basis of quantum theory of gravity suitable for the investigation of cosmological and other quantum gravitational systems.
+In this article, we use quantum geometrodynamics in order to study an influence of quantum corrections on the dynamics of a quantum gravitational system (universe).
+For this purpose, it is reasonable to investigate this problem in terms of exactly solvable cosmological model.